FallingMountain/large-number-generator/README.md

 # large-number-generator
 A generator for large numbers.
-Uses OmegaNum.
+Uses Break_Eternity.js.